asang/smaran/README.md

 [![Build Status](https://travis-ci.org/asang/smaran.svg?branch=master)](https://travis-ci.org/asang/smaran)

 # Smaran: RoR based secure personal information management system
-Smaran is a [Ruby On Rails](http://rubyonrails.org) Ruby On Rails based secure password and personal information management system (aka Account Management) system.
+Smaran is a [Ruby On Rails](http://rubyonrails.org) based secure password and personal information management (aka Account Management) system.
 Password, Url, Comments and other critical information in encrypted form inside the database.
 It also supports following  addition features

 * Accounts can be assigned `labels` (similar to gmail labels) - which allows you to classify them in one or more groups